From homotopy links to stratified homotopy theories: Incompatible criteria for model structures over

+However, we can show that \textbf{some} homotopy links would have to be preserved, preventing the existence of this model structure altogether, by the strengthened version of \cref{prop:Nonexistence_Appendix} (see \cref{Rem:StrongerNonExistence}).
+Indeed, let us first assume that $P$ admits a successor pair, that is $p<q\in P$ such that there exists no $m\in P$ satisfying $p<m<q$.
+Then, by \cref{lem:haines_pairwise_links}, and recalling that

+we see that $\HolIP$ sends weak equivalences to weak equivalences of spaces, for $\I=[p<q]$.
+The argument is slightly more subtle if $P$ does not admit successor pairs.
+Let $p<q\in P$, and consider stratified spaces of the form $X\to P$ such that the $m$ stratum of $X$ is empty for all $p<m<q$.
+Then, $\HolIP$ sends weak equivalences between such stratified spaces to weak equivalences of topological spaces, for $\I=[p<q]$.
+But this also leads to a contradiction when considering \cref{Ex:Appendix_pathological} as stratified over $\{p<q\}\subset P$. \end{remark}

+\begin{remark} Similarly, let $\mathrm{Strat}^{N}$ be the category of such stratified spaces, which have no empty strata, as defined in \cite{nand2019simplicial}.
+In \cite{nand2019simplicial} the author asked the question, whether the structure on the model category for quasi categories $\sS^{Joyal}$ can be transferred to $\mathrm{Strat}^{N}$ along an adjunction defined using the functors $(\Real{-},\Sing_{\Strat})$.
+Arguing as in the proof of \cref{prop:Nonexistence_Appendix}, and using \cref{Ex:Appendix_pathological}, we may show that it is indeed not possible.

-Similarly, consider Nand-Lal's model structure on the subcategory of fibrant objects in $\text{Strat}$.
-Note that Proposition \ref{prop:Nonexistence_Appendix} also holds for the category $\Strat$, since the proof simply relies on the existence of the map of example \ref{Ex:Appendix_pathological} in the category.
-This means that if it is possible to transport the model structure $\sS^{\text{Joyal}}$ to $\Strat$ along the adjunction $(\Real{-},\Sing_{\text{Strat}})$, such as to obtain a model category on the entire category $\Strat$, then this model category would be limited by Proposition \ref{prop:Nonexistence_Appendix}.
-Now, since cofibrations in $\sS^{\text{Joyal}}$ are monomorphisms, the model category would satisfy \eqref{Item:Mono_Are_Cof_Appendix}.
-Furthermore, assume that $H\colon X\times [0,1]\to Y$ is a stratum preserving homotopy, between two stratum preserving maps $f,g\colon X\to Y$, and consider the following composition
+Assume that the transported model structure exists.
+Then, since cofibrations in $\sS^{\text{Joyal}}$ are monomorphisms, the model category would satisfy the analogue of \eqref{Item:Mono_Are_Cof_Appendix}.
+Furthermore, assume that $H\colon X\times [0,1]\to Y$ is a stratified homotopy, between two stratified maps $f,g\colon X\to Y$, and consider the following composition